ClayLipscomb/Odapter/README.md

 ### Code Generation Features

 * Generates adapter class for each package with respective method for each procedure/function
+* Generates nested interface for each record (DEPRECATED)
-* Generates nested abstract DTO class and interface for each record type
+* Generates nested abstract DTO class for each record
 * Translates all common Oracle data types to C#
-* Configurable translation of Oracle REF CURSROR (typed and untyped) to IList<T>, ICollection<T>, or List<T>
+* Configurable translation of Oracle REF CURSROR (typed and untyped) to IList, ICollection, or List
-* Configurable translation of Oracle integer-indexed associative array type to IList<T> or List<T> of value type
+* Configurable translation of Oracle integer-indexed associative array type to IList or List of value type
 * Configurable translation of Oracle INTEGER, NUMBER, DATE, TIMESTAMP types, including options for ODP.NET safe types (OracleDecimal, OracleDate, OracleTimestamp)
 * Configurable translation of Oracle BLOB and CLOB/NCLOB types, including options for ODP.NET safe types (OracleBlob, OracleClob)
 * Translates Oracle IN, OUT and IN OUT parameters to C#
 * Translates Oracle optional (defaulted) parameters to C#
-* Generates standalone DTO class for each object type, table, and view
+* Generates standalone DTO class for each object, table, and view
 * Configurable for either auto-implemented, or protected field wrapped, DTO properties
 * Generates ancestor adapter class and DTO classes for customization
 * Generates default database connection logic for customization
-* Configurable C# namespaces and ancestor class names
+* Configurable C# namespaces, ancestor class names and file names
 * Generates post hook for profiling a package procedure invoked from C#
 * Optionally filters schema objects via prefix and/or special characters
-* Optionally generates C# classes as partial for packages, package record types, object types, tables and views
+* Optionally generates C# classes as partial for packages, package records , objects, tables and views
 * Optionally generates C# DTOs with Serializable, DataContract/DataMember (incl. namespace) or XmlElementAttribute attributes for package record types, object types, tables and views
-* Generates C# 4.0 code (.NET 4.0+)
+* Generates C# 4.0 compatible code (.NET 4.0+)
 * Generates single C# file for all packages, object types, tables and views, respectively
 * Handles package referencing a record type defined in a different package (including filtered)
 * Easily adaptable to legacy .NET projects and Oracle schemas
 * Locates and parses local TNSNAMES.ORA for Oracle instances
-* Persists generation settings to config file for multiple projects or schemas
+* Persists code generation settings to config file for handling multiple projects/schemas

 ### Run Time Features - Packages

 * Invokes packaged functions and stored procedures
-* Hydrates a List of (record type derived) DTOs from a returned (incl.
+* Hydrates a List of (record derived) DTOs from a returned (incl.
 OUT param) typed cursor result set
 * Hydrates a List of DTOs from a returned untyped cursor result set using configurable mapping:
     - Mapping by name: column name to property name (snake_case column translated to public PascalCase, protected camelCase or private underscore prefixed camelCase property)
     - Mapping by position: column position to property position via attribute